 Other "hidden" losses such as copper trace and internal battery resistances can account for an additional 5% to 10% efficiency degradation in portable systems.
-It is very important to include these "system" level losses in the design of a system.
+It is very important to include these "system" level losses during the design phase.
 The internal battery and fuse resistance losses can be minimized by making sure that C{IN} has adequate charge storage and very low ESR at the switching frequency.
-A 25W supply will typically require a minimum of $20\mu F$ to $40\mu F$ of capacitance having a maximum of $20m\Omega$ to $50m\Omega$ of ESR.
-The LTC1876 step-down controllers 2-phase architecture typically halves this input capacitance requirement over competing solutions.
-Other losses including Schottky conduction losses during deadtime and inductor core losses generally account for less than 2% total additional loss.
+A 25W supply will typically require a minimum of $20\mu\text{F}$ to $40\mu\text{F}$ of capacitance having a maximum of $20m\Omega$ to $50m\Omega$ of ESR.
+The LTC3707 2-phase architecture typically halves this input capacitance requirement over competing solutions.
+Other losses including Schottky conduction losses during dead-time and inductor core losses generally account for less than 2% total additional loss.